 Zoe obtained a BA in Cultural Anthropology while also beginning her career in the Natural Foods industry in 1999 at Whole Foods Market.
 There she worked with people, herbs and supplements.
 Zoe got really good at telling people how to use the the herbs and supplements she was selling, but wasn’t sure what those herbs looked like.
 Triggering that childhood curiosity, she became inspired to attend the California School of Herbal Studies from 2003-2004 and obtained a certificate as a Certified Clinical Herbalist.

 After all those years drinking our teas, and even studying with one of our herbalists at the Herb School (as we call it around the company), Zoe joined our marketing team in 2006.
-She’s held a variety of marketing roles since then and currently serves as an Associate Brand Manager.
+She’s held a variety of marketing roles since then and currently serves as the Director of Innovation.
 She provides an important herbalist voice within the marketing department, often helping to bridge the herbalist and marketing worlds, so each can understand the other better.
 She currently leads the innovation/new product development process, manages all changes to packaging and serves as the marketing department’s herbal expert.

 Josef A. Brinckmann